justinuzoije/blackjack/README.md

 This is a game of blackjack that can be played in the browser.

-This game was built using JavaScript and jQuery

 ## Installing

 You can play the game [here](http://justinuzoije.com/blackjack/index.html)